 - One course in CHIN literature or culture, such as:

 - CHIN 320: Chinese Literature in Translation

-- CHIN 321: Topics in Chinese Literature in Translation
+- CHIN 321: Topics in Chinese Literature in Translation, which include:

-Fulfills humanities, intercultural and gender requirements of the common curriculum.
-Also counts toward the Chinese minor (through the Languages & Cultures Department), Asian Studies major and minor (through the Asian Studies Program), and Gender Studies major and minor (through the Gender Studies Program)
+Both CHIN 321A and CHIN 321B fulfill humanities, intercultural and gender requirements of the common curriculum.
+Both count toward the Chinese minor (through the Languages & Cultures Department), Asian Studies major and minor (through the Asian Studies Program), and Gender Studies major and minor (through the Gender Studies Program).

 - CHIN 330: Topics in Chinese Culture

-- One course with focus on China from the Asian Studies Program or the Gender Studies Program, such as GEND 290 B: Chinese Women in Literature, HIST 316: China in Revolution, 1800-1949, and HIST 317: The People's Republic of China.
+- One course with a focus on China from the Asian Studies Program or the Gender Studies Program.

 Note: Some of the study abroad courses taken at the Southwest University can count towards the minor.
 For questions on credit transfer, please contact Dr. Sophia Geng.

 Many of ROTC students take opportunity of the Chinese classes from elementary to advanced levels.
 Designated a Critical Needs Language to U.S. national security, the Department of Defense, the Department of State, FBI and mamy other government agencies actively seek employees proficient in Chinese for a wide range of jobs.

 Tutors and volunteer Chinese native speakers will be available to practice Chinese conversation and pronunciation or help with class exercises and homework for all levels of Chinese classes.
 All are welcome!
 Our "Study Buddy" table allows non-native speakers to converse easily with native speakers by switching between English and Chinese every 15 minutes.
 Join us throughout the semester!